Key Points

 Cons of a Consumer Proposal

-- Payments are fixed, making it cumbersome to adjust monthly amounts without amending the Proposal and undergoing the voting process again.
+- Payments are fixed, making it difficult to adjust monthly amounts without amending the proposal and undergoing the voting process again

 Take control of your finances with Harris & Partners